Latitudeda/PhotoCAD_Docs/docs/en/06_GPDK/technology.rst

 * ``tech.py``: Integrate and register all technology-related configurations into the PDK technology class.

 * ``terminal.py``: Define the pin and port parameters, including their length, offset, and associated layers.

-Note: The drc subfolder of technology contains the design rule check template based on the current process generated layout, the Calibre\ :sup:`TM` DRC rule deck template script.

 .. image:: image/gpdk_tech_1.png